 As I watched them I noticed the similarities between this scene, and when they played Minecraft together.
 In both they worked together, negotiated, problem solved, laughed, encouraged each other, argued and sorted out their differences.

-However a child chooses to spend their time is valuable, and I remain unconvinced that they are incapable of making the best decisions for them.
 No matter what the activity is, when you remove coercion, unnecessary limits, force, and control, children are more able to listen to their own minds and bodies.
 A child who feels truly free makes decisions that benefit them without the burden and influences of artificial consequences and control.
 Sometimes discussion is needed in order to make sure everyone’s needs are met, but not force.

 The girls are using Spielgaben pieces for their buildings, along with inspiration cards from the Spielgaben printed resources.
 You can see a video of them using them here.
 Spielgaben offers a 10% discount to blog readers if you mention Happiness is Here.
 Spielgaben also offers a LayBy Payment Plan.
 You can pay 3 x monthly payments with orders shipped as soon as final payment is made.
 All you need to do to claim the discount is send an email to email@example.com mention